cardiology-gen-ai/data-etl/mddocs/Supraventricular_Tachycardia_2019.md

 typical AVNRT may simulate a long-RP tachycardia.
 [53]

-On EPS, a very short VA interval (<_70 ms) usually indicates typical AVNRT, or less commonly focal AT, but has also been reported in . [..............]
+On EPS, a very short VA interval (<_70 ms) usually indicates typical AVRT.
-AVRT.
 [54] For surface ECG measurements, a cut-off interval of 90 ms has been shown to be useful and can be used if P waves are visible, [55]